nheron/droolsonboarding/gettingStarted/implementation_the_promotion_step.md

 ![](BRMS/Step3-5-Implementation/action08.png)

-Then Add a new constraint of type Accumulatte
+Then Add a new constraint of type Accumulate

 ![](BRMS/Step3-5-Implementation/action09.png)